olegabu/fabric-starter/README.md

 ## Blockchain network deployment

-The following sections describe Fabric Starter possibilites in more details:
+The following sections describe Fabric Starter possibilities in more details:

 - [Prerequisites](#install)
 - [Network with one organization (and orderer) for development](#example1org)